jpverkamp/blog/content/reviews/movies/Disney Animated/56 - Moana.md

 <!--more-->

-Many would point at Disney's {{<crosslink "Frozen">}} as the start of a new sort of Disney princess movie with a much more positive/modern look on life.
+Many would point at Disney's [[Frozen]]() as the start of a new sort of Disney princess movie with a much more positive/modern look on life.
 Less damsel in distress, more agency for the princesses.

 And Frozen certainly did that, but it still had some issues.
 Tangled did even better a few years later, but Moana really knocks it out of the park.
 It's just a really fun story about a girl that goes on an adventure (to save her people!), makes some friends (and enemies) along the way, and ends up saving the day.
 And she does it all without a love interest at all.
 Which, given that she's a teen (like most of the Disney princesses) *is perfectly all right*.
 It's not a particularly deep plot, but it's a Disney movie.
 It's plety good fun.